 Are There Post-Credits Scenes?

-No, “Lost in Translation” does not have any post-credits scenes.
+No, the film does not have any mid-credits or post-credits scenes.
+The ending is intentionally quiet and final.

 Type of Movie